nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 The following activity diagram summarises what happens when a user executes the `i-reset-all` command.
-Note that as shown in the activity diagram, if the ingredient's levels of all ingredient types are at zero before the execution of the `i-reset-all` command, an error message will be shown to the user.
+Note that as shown in the activity diagram, if the ingredient's levels of all ingredient types are zero before the execution of the `i-reset-all` command, an error message will be shown to the user.

 ![Reset all Ingredients' Levels Activity Diagram](images/IngredientResetAllActivityDiagram.png)